 used to draw simple maps.
 It also shows how points can (and typically

-are) represented by pairs of numbers, and a line and a polygons by a
+are) represented by pairs of numbers.
+A line and a polygon can be

-number of these points.
-Polygons is that they are “closed”, i.e. the
+represented by a number of these points.
+Polygons need to “closed”, that

-first point coincides with the last point, but the
+is, the first point must coincide with the last point, but the

 There are cases where a simple approach like this may suffice and you may come across this in older R code or packages.
 Likewise, raster data could be represented by a matrix or higher-order array.
 Particularly when only dealing with point data such an approach may be practical.
 For example, a spatial data set representing points and attributes could be made by combining geometry and attributes in a single ’data.frame`.